openbmc/phosphor-power/phosphor-power-sequencer/docs/pgood_faults.md

 methods are supported in the JSON configuration file:

 - Read a GPIO from the power sequencer device
-- Check the PMBus STATUS_VOUT command value
+- Check the PMBus STATUS_VOUT command value for the PMBus PAGE corresponding to the rail.
-- Compare the PMBus READ_VOUT value to the PMBus VOUT_UV_FAULT_LIMIT value
+- Compare the PMBus READ_VOUT value to the PMBus VOUT_UV_FAULT_LIMIT value for the PMBus PAGE corresponding to the rail.

 Multiple methods might need to be used on the same rail.
 For example, the PMBus STATUS_VOUT error bits might be set for a pgood fault after the system powered